kent-rasmussen/azt/HELP_PREREQUISITES.md

   - You can test a frame with more words, more quickly, by doing some sorting in A→Z+T.
   - confirm that word-frame combinations look OK, and
   - confirm that most words work in each of the frames.
 If a frame has many words that don't work in it, you should probably replace it.
+  - to confirm that you have the right tone contexts, do one syllable profile of about 25 words in each of your proposed frames, for each of nouns and verbs.
+Then send this data to me (see [Collaborate and Get Help](#collaborate-and-get-help), below) before doing a lot more sorting.

 ## Collect data in A→Z+T
 - **Organize a meeting** of more (3+) speakers, for them to sort and record data together in A→Z+T. You can organize this as you like, but expect at **least two weeks** of full time work for everyone.